 The Difference Between A Preventive Office Visit and a Problem Office Visit

-We’re committed to empowering you to take control of your healthcare.
-One of the topics that comes up most often is what is the difference between a prevention-focused versus a problem-focused office visit and what types of care are considered preventive.
+We’re committed to empowering you to take control of your health care.
+A topic that comes up most often is what is the difference between a prevention-focused versus a problem-focused office visit and what types of care are considered preventive.
 Here are a few questions and answers we hope will help you with this topic.

 What exactly is “preventive care,” and how is it covered by insurance?

-Simply put, preventive care is prevention-focused healthcare provided to prevent illnesses and detect health issues early before they become problems—oftentimes before you even notice any symptoms.
-Preventive care commonly includes:
+Simply put, preventive care is prevention-focused health care provided to prevent illnesses and detect health issues early before they become problems—oftentimes before you even notice any symptoms.